TSH – Thyroid-stimulating hormone is a hormone that regulates thyroid function

 Low TSH value

-A low TSH value may indicate the following conditions:
+A low value may indicate the following conditions:

 - Primary hyperthyroidism.
 TSH is decreased because there is too much T3 and T4 in the blood.